haddocking/pdb-tools/docs/index.md

 <details>
 <summary><b>pdb_selaltloc</b><p>Selects altloc labels for the entire PDB file.</p></summary>
 <span style="font-family: monospace; white-space: pre;">
-By default, picks the label with the highest occupancy value for each atom, but the user can define a specific label.
-Removes all labels afterwards.
+By default, selects the label with the highest occupancy value for each atom, but the user can define a specific altloc label to select.

+Selecting by highest occupancy removes all altloc labels for all atoms.
+If the user provides an option (e.g. -A), only atoms with conformers with an altloc A are processed by the script.
+If you select -A and an atom has conformers with altlocs B and C, both B and C will be kept in the output.

 Usage:
     python pdb_selaltloc.py [-&lt;option&gt;] &lt;pdb file&gt;